britram/rains-prototype/draft-trammell-rains-protocol.md

 TODO: contexts are really hard to wedge into DNS.

+## Rendering RAINS messages as JSON for debugging

+TODO: note an algorithmic transform to replace keys with names.

 # Experimental Design and Evaluation

 TODO: note that this is primarily a prototype for discussion, but that we do